Allan Lamb

 Allan Joseph Lamb (born 20 June 1954) is a South African-born former English cricketer, who played for the first-class teams of Western Province and Northamptonshire.
 Making his Test debut in 1982, he was a fixture in the Test and One-Day International team for the next decade.
 He represented England at three World Cups.
 He served as captain of Northamptonshire, and also captained England in three Test matches.
+He was a part of the English squads which finished as runners-up at the 1987 Cricket World Cup and as runners-up at the 1992 Cricket World Cup.